 2. The purchase will be completed within one (1) business day from receipt of the executed form.

-3. Preferred Trust Company assigns a unique wallet address to the IRA for the purchase of the specific type of digital currency, i.e., Bitcoin.
+3. Preferred Trust assigns a unique wallet address to the IRA for the purchase of the specific type of digital currency, i.e., Bitcoin.
 The wallet address is provided to the trading platform.

-4. Preferred Trust Company sends funds from the IRA to the trading platform and the trading platform sends the digital currency to the specified wallet.
+4. Preferred Trust sends funds from the IRA to the trading platform and the trading platform sends the digital currency to the specified wallet.

-5. Preferred Trust Company verifies the wallet address received the digital currency and a confirmation email is sent to the client.
+5. Preferred Trust verifies the wallet address received the digital currency and a confirmation email is sent to the client.

 IRA Online Account Portal - Digital Currency Values